 Prof Claire Langhamer

-|Post:||Professor of Modern British History (History, Centre for the History of War and Society)|
+|Other posts:||Professor of Modern British History (History, Centre for the History of War and Society)|

 |Senior Lecturer in History (History)|

 |Location:||Arts A A162|